antoniopepe-1/M-A-LLM-Reasoning/README.md

-# LLM-as-M&A-Analyst — Replication Package
+# LLM-as-M&A-Analyst — Code and Prompts

-This repository contains the code and prompt templates used to study whether large language models identify acquisition targets through strategic reasoning or through memorized knowledge of past M&A transactions.
+This repository provides the complete code and prompt templates used in the paper.
+Licensed input data and generated experimental outputs are not redistributed.
+DATA_ACQUISITION.md documents the filters, required fields, expected sample counts, and reconstruction procedure.

 The experiment compares six models under three conditions: